 Board of Managers President, Lewis County General Hospital

-We continue to look at numerous changes to improve the fiscal health of the Hospital and we are confident that with these changes, LCGH/RHCF will remain a pillar in the community for generations to come.
-This task is not an easy one.
+I am so proud of the team’s accomplishments in 2013.
+We continue to look at numerous changes to improve the fiscal health and are confident that with these changes, LCGH/RHCF will remain a pillar in the community for generations to come.
+The undertaking was not an easy one.
 Fortunately, we have an outstanding medical staff and over 600 loyal, dedicated and hardworking employees, each of whom make Lewis County General Hospital and Residential Health Care Facility a leader in health care in the North Country.